The Zoning Officer is hereby appointed to administer and enforce this chapter and is referred to herein as the "Floodplain Administrator."

-The location of all existing and proposed buildings, structures, and other improvements, including the location of any existing or proposed subdivision and development;
+The location and elevations of all existing and proposed buildings, structures, and other improvements, including the location of any existing or proposed subdivision and development;

-The location of all existing streets, drives, and other accessways; and
+The location and elevations of all existing streets, drives, and other accessways; and

-Plans of all proposed buildings, structures and other improvements, drawn at a suitable scale, showing the following:
+Plans of all proposed buildings, structures and other improvements, drawn at suitable scale showing the following:

 The following data and documentation:

-If available, information concerning flood depths, pressures, velocities, impact and uplift forces and other factors associated with a base flood.
+If available, information concerning flood depths, pressures, velocities, impact and uplift forces and other factors associated with a base flood elevation.

 Detailed information concerning any proposed floodproofing measures and corresponding elevations.

-Documentation, certified by a registered professional engineer or architect, to show that the cumulative effect of any proposed development within an AE Area/District without floodway (see § 97-19B), when combined with all other existing and anticipated development, will not increase the base flood elevation more than one foot at any point.
+Documentation, certified by a registered professional engineer or architect, to show that the cumulative effect of any proposed development within a special floodplain area (see § 165-18B), when combined with all other existing and anticipated development, will not increase the base flood elevation more than one foot at any point.

-Detailed information needed to determine compliance with § 97-25F, Storage, and § 97-26, Development which may endanger human life, including:
+Detailed information needed to determine compliance with § 165-23F, Storage, and § 165-24, Development which may endanger human life, including:

-Applications for permits shall be accompanied by a fee, payable to the Municipality, based upon the estimated cost of the proposed construction as determined by the floodplain administrator.
+Applications for permits shall be accompanied by a fee, payable to the municipality based upon the estimated cost of the proposed construction as determined by the Floodplain Administration.

-A copy of all applications and plans for any proposed construction or development in any identified floodplain area to be considered for approval shall be submitted by the floodplain administrator to the County Conservation District for review and comment prior to the issuance of a permit.
-The recommendations of the Conservation District shall be considered by the floodplain administrator for possible incorporation into the proposed plan.
+A copy of all applications and plans for any proposed construction or development in any identified floodplain area to be considered for approval shall be submitted by the applicant to the County Conservation District for review and comment prior to the issuance of a permit.
+The recommendations of the Conservation District shall be considered by the Floodplain Administrator for possible incorporation into the proposed plan.

-After the issuance of a permit by the floodplain administrator, no changes of any kind shall be made to the application, permit or any of the plans, specifications or other documents submitted with the application without the written consent or approval of the floodplain administrator.
-Requests for any such change shall be in writing and shall be submitted by the applicant to the floodplain administrator for consideration.
+After the issuance of a Permit by the Floodplain Administrator, no changes of any kind shall be made to the application, permit or any of the plans, specifications or other documents submitted with the application without the written consent or approval of the Floodplain Administrator.
+Requests for any such change shall be in writing, and shall be submitted by the applicant to Floodplain Administrator for consideration.

-In addition to the permit, the floodplain administrator shall issue a placard, which shall be displayed on the premises during the time construction is in progress.
-This placard shall show the number of the permit and the date of its issuance and be signed by the floodplain administrator.
+In addition to the permit, the Floodplain Administrator shall issue a placard which shall be displayed on the premises during the time construction is in progress.
+This placard shall show the number of the permit, the date of its issuance and be signed by the Floodplain Administrator.

-Time extensions shall be granted only if a written request is submitted by the applicant, which sets forth sufficient and reasonable cause for the floodplain administrator to approve such a request.
+Time extensions shall be granted only if a written request in advance is submitted by the applicant, which sets forth sufficient and reasonable cause for the Floodplain Administrator to approve such a request.